Last Updated on June 14, 2026 by Daniel Globe

 Understanding Polygiene Anti-Odor Technologies

-Polygiene technologies improve the experience of using a backpack.
-These solutions use silver chloride to stop bacterial growth by disrupting their metabolic processes.
+Polygiene technologies help your backpack stay fresh between washes.
+These treatments use silver chloride to disrupt bacterial metabolic processes and stop growth before it starts.
 The StayFresh treatment provides long-lasting protection and reduces how often you need to wash your gear.
-Meanwhile, OdorCrunch neutralizes smells without using harsh chemicals.
+OdorCrunch neutralizes smells without harsh chemicals.

 | Feature | Benefit |